open-rpa/docs/docs/openrpa/OpenRPA-Settings.md

 **OpenRPA** settings are saved locally in a file named `settings.json` and it is located in user's `Documents\OpenRPA` folder (or full path `C:\Users\{YOUR_USER}\Documents\OpenRPA`).
 This file contains all configuration parameters for **OpenRPA**, including some which are not accessible through the GUI.

-`settings.json` will contain all "bases" settings, used by OpenRPA and a collection of all settings for each extension installed in OpenRPA, for this reason, the file will contain a different amount of valyes depending on what extensions have been installed.
+`settings.json` will contain all "base" settings, used by OpenRPA, and a collection of all settings for each extension installed in OpenRPA.
+For this reason, the file will contain a different amount of values depending on what extensions have been installed or configured.

-If you are in a coreprate envoriment using [roaming profiles](https://learn.microsoft.com/en-us/windows-server/storage/folder-redirection/deploy-roaming-user-profiles) and/or [folder redirection](https://www.cs.washington.edu/lab/windows/profiles) it's recommend that you move the OpenRPA folder and settings.json file into the user's AppData folder, and remove the corrosponding folder in the Documents folder.
+If you are in a corporate environmnet using [roaming profiles](https://learn.microsoft.com/en-us/windows-server/storage/folder-redirection/deploy-roaming-user-profiles) and/or [folder redirection](https://www.cs.washington.edu/lab/windows/profiles) it is recommended that you move the OpenRPA folder and settings.json file into the user's AppData folder (`%appdata%`).
+It is recommended to remove the corresponding folder in the Documents folder, as it will not be used anymore (AppData takes precedence) and it can be confusing if both are present.

 When you start **OpenRPA** it will load `layout.config`.
 This will store the user's layout preferences (panel sizes, order, location etc).
 This file is updated when you exit OpenRPA.
 To reset all UI elements to the defaults, simple cose OpenRPA and delete this file.

-Unless you are running [in offile mode](Offline) OpenRPA will Create/Open a .db file stores in the users OpenRPA folder.
-The name of the file will match the domain name of the OpenFlow it's connected to.
-This way, OpenRPA does not hve to redownload all data, when ever you are switching between different OpenFlow installations.
+OpenRPA will Create/Open a .db file store in the users OpenRPA folder.
+The name of the file will match the domain name of the OpenFlow it's connected to (or `offline` when running [in offline mode](Offline)).
+This way, OpenRPA does not hve to redownload all data whenever you are switching between different OpenFlow installations, or switching between online and offline modes.
-If somethings goes wrong, you can always close OpenRPA and delete this file, then OpenRPA will re-create it and download all workflows it has access to next time you start it.
+If something goes wrong, you can always close OpenRPA and delete this file, then OpenRPA will re-create it and download all workflows it has access to next time you start it.
 > important note: do NOT delete this file, if you are in offline mode.
 This is where all data is stored.
 Often make backup's of this file, if you are in Offline mode.
 For users connection to OpenFlow, version control and backups are handling using OpenFlow.
+> If you are having frequent issues with the .db file, consider switching from .db local storage to file based local storage.
+See [further in the document](#local-storage-settings) for details.

 Editing either file (`settings.json` / `layout.config`) while **OpenRPA** is running will have no effect and, when the application is closed, any value changed will be lost/overwritten.
 Hence, if you desire to edit any setting, always make sure that **OpenRPA** is not running.